giuliandenicola1/homekit-infused/docs/addons/map-card.md

 ![Homekit Infused](../images/map-card.png)

 ### Description
 This is a map card to show the location of person and/or device_trackers.
+This can be useful to place in a person view.
+The location view already has a preprogrammed view within the HKI Framework starting HKI 3.4.0.

 ### Configuration
-- To use this you can simply change and/or add person and/or device_tracker entities to the list
+- To use this you can simply change and/or add person and/or device_tracker entities to the list.

 ### Advanced